Coastguard Cottage, Wells & Further Afield

 Wells-next-the-Sea has something for all ages.

 Staithe Street has a number of independent shops, boutiques and places to eat (both for snacks and meals).
-If you want to cook for yourself, it has an excellent butcher selling locally raised produce, a excellent fishmonger selling locally caught fish and an excellent greengrocer.
-There is also a large Co-op and Nisa – all within walking distance).
+If you want to cook for yourself, it has an excellent butcher selling locally raised produce, a excellent fishmonger selling locally caught fish, a well stocked deli, a great bakery and an excellent greengrocer.
+There is also a large Co-op and Nisa – all within walking distance.

 You can sit at the quay and have fish and chips from either of the two fish and chip shops or have a table at one of the restaurants with views over the quay and saltmashes.